Planning Office Space: A Complete Guide and Checklist

 Concept And Style

 What style will your office be?
-Fresh, bright, minimal, earthy, or conservative?
+Fresh, bright, minimal, modern, earthy, or conservative?
 It’s best to avoid anything too trendy so you’re not having to redecorate again shortly.
 You can find lots of helpful inspirations online!

 What do your employees want?
 It’s a great idea to enlist input from your team to create a culture of employee satisfaction and let your employees know their voices matter.